pages-themes/cayman/index.md

 ## Approach to teaching

-This year, we will be using an "inverted classroom" approach.
-Students will be able to pick 8 of the modules from the list above, and will be able to access pre-recorded lecture or online material to learn the contents of the modules.
-There will be quizzes and online **live tutorials** to answer questions and go through exercises in order to solidify the knowledge and help prepare the students for their assessment.

-<ins>If you take the course for credit</ins>: assessment will be done online with quizzes.
-While 12 modules (comprising of 1- a lecture or material available online before the course, and 2- some live session with exercises) have been [prepared](./lectures-materials.html), you only need to take 8 modules to pass the course.
-If you take more than 8 modules, only your 8 best quizzes will be used to compute your final grade.
+This year, we will be returning to in-person learning!
+Students taking the course for credit will have to attend lectures in room 189 (QLS Conference Room) of 550 Sherbrooke Street E. Students will be required to attend in-person lectures for all of the modules and will have access to [pre-recorded lectures and online content](https://neurodatascience.github.io/QLS612-Overview/lectures-materials.html) to better consolidate the material.
+Course grading will be based on the results of 2 in-person quizzes (see [schedule](https://neurodatascience.github.io/QLS612-Overview/tut-schedule.html)).
+The course requires that you have a laptop and instructions for installation are [here](https://neurodatascience.github.io/QLS612-Overview/setup.html).

 ## Acknowledgements and funders
 We are grateful for support from HBHL NeuroHub and the NIH funded ReproNim centre.